1 -

 book from the period of history when government was fighting the

-overwelming influence of the Catholic church in France.
+overwhelming influence of the Catholic church in France.

 -